prashant17062-afk/github-user-form-unique-nonce-123/README.md

-GitHub Account Creation Date Checker

-## Summary
-This project is a simple web application that allows users to fetch and display the account creation date of any public GitHub user.
-Built with Bootstrap for a clean and responsive user interface, the application uses the GitHub API to retrieve user data and presents the creation date in a standardized YYYY-MM-DD UTC format.
-It is designed to be a high-quality student submission, demonstrating fundamental web development concepts including API interaction, form handling, and date formatting.

-## Setup
-To run this application, you only need a modern web browser.
-1.  **Save the file:** Save the provided `index.html` content into a file named `index.html` on your local machine.
-2.  **Open in browser:** Open the `index.html` file using any web browser (e.g., Chrome, Firefox, Safari).
-You can simply double-click the file, or open your browser and navigate to `file:///path/to/your/index.html`.

-No server-side setup or additional installations (like Node.js, npm, etc.) are required as it's a static HTML page with client-side JavaScript.

-## Usage
-1.  **Open the application:** Launch `index.html` in your web browser.
-2.  **Enter a GitHub username:** In the input field labeled "e.g., torvalds", type the GitHub username of the account you wish to query.
-3.  **Get Date:** Click the "Get Date" button.
-4.  **View Result:** The account creation date will appear below the form in YYYY-MM-DD UTC format.
-5.  **Error Handling:** If the username is not found, or there's an issue with the GitHub API (e.g., rate limiting), an appropriate error message will be displayed.

-### Optional Token Usage
-The application can optionally use a GitHub Personal Access Token (PAT) for API requests.
-While the public account creation date typically doesn't require authentication, providing a token can help bypass GitHub API rate limits for unauthenticated requests.

-To use a token, append `?token=YOUR_GITHUB_TOKEN` to the URL in your browser's address bar.
-Replace `YOUR_GITHUB_TOKEN` with your actual PAT.
-For example:
-`file:///path/to/your/index.html?token=ghp_YOURTOKENHERE`
-(Note: For security, it's generally not recommended to expose tokens directly in URLs, but this demonstrates the capability as requested.)

-## Main Code Logic
-The core functionality resides in the `<script>` block within `index.html`:

-1.  **DOM Content Loaded:** The JavaScript execution is deferred until the entire HTML document is loaded, ensuring all elements are available.
-2.  **Form Submission Handling:** An event listener is attached to the form (`id="github-user-unique-nonce-123"`) for the `submit` event.
-It prevents the default form submission (which would refresh the page).
-3.  **Username Input:** The value from the input field (`id="github-username-input"`) is captured as the GitHub username.
-4.  **Optional Token Check:** The code parses the browser's URL query parameters (`window.location.search`) to check for a `token` parameter.
-If found, this token is included in the `Authorization` header of the fetch request as `token YOUR_GITHUB_TOKEN`.
-5.  **GitHub API Request:**
-    *   The `fetchGitHubCreationDate` asynchronous function constructs the GitHub API endpoint URL: `https://api.github.com/users/USERNAME`.
-    *   It performs a `fetch` request to this URL, optionally including the `Authorization` header if a token was provided.
-    *   It handles various HTTP response statuses:
-        *   `404 Not Found`: Indicates the username does not exist.
-        *   `403 Forbidden` (especially with `X-RateLimit-Remaining: 0` header): Indicates API rate limit exhaustion.
-        *   Other non-OK responses trigger a generic error.
-    *   If the response is successful, the JSON data is parsed.
-6.  **Date Extraction and Formatting:**
-    *   The `created_at` field from the API response (e.g., "2008-01-14T04:33:35Z") is used to create a `Date` object.
-    *   The `toISOString().split('T')[0]` method is used to format this date into the required `YYYY-MM-DD` string, ensuring it is in UTC.
-7.  **Display Result:** The formatted date is then displayed in the `p` element with `id="github-created-at"`.
-Error messages are displayed in the `div` with `id="form-feedback"`.

-## License
-This project is open-source and available under the MIT License.
-You are free to use, modify, and distribute the code for personal or commercial purposes, provided the original copyright and license notice are included.

-## Contact
-For any questions, feedback, or suggestions, please feel free to reach out.
-Developer: Expert AI Web Developer
-Email: ai.developer@example.com (Placeholder)
+Academic Grading GitHub Lookup Tool

+Summary
+This is a web-based tool designed to assist academic staff in quickly looking up GitHub user profiles.
+By simply entering a GitHub username, the tool fetches and displays key profile information such as the user's avatar, name, number of followers, public repositories, and a custom-calculated account age in whole years.
+It also leverages an ARIA live region for real-time accessibility announcements of lookup status and caches the last successful lookup in localStorage to repopulate the form and results on subsequent visits.

+Setup
+To set up and run this application:
+1. Save the provided `index.html` file to your local computer.
+2. Open the `index.html` file in any modern web browser (e.g., Chrome, Firefox, Edge).
+No server-side setup or additional dependencies are required.

+Usage
+1.  **Enter Username**: On the loaded page, locate the "GitHub Username:" input field.
+2.  **Lookup**: Enter a valid GitHub username (e.g., "octocat", "torvalds") into the input field.
+3.  **Submit**: Click the "Lookup User" button.
+4.  **View Results**:
+    *   If the user is found, their profile details (avatar, name, followers, public repos, creation date, calculated account age, bio, and location) will appear below the form.
+    *   A loading spinner will be visible during the API request.
+    *   Screen readers will announce the status of the lookup (started, succeeded, or failed) via the ARIA live region.
+    *   The tool will automatically store the details of the last successfully looked-up user in your browser's local storage.
+5.  **Cached Data**: If you close and re-open the page, or refresh it, the input field will be pre-filled with the last successfully searched username, and its profile details will be immediately displayed from cache.
+6.  **Error Handling**: If the username is not found or a network error occurs, an appropriate error message will be displayed, and announced to screen readers.

+Main Code Logic
+The application is built as a single HTML file containing HTML structure, CSS for styling, and JavaScript for functionality.

+1.  **HTML Structure (`index.html`)**:
+    *   **Form (`#github-lookup-form`)**: Contains an input field (`#github-username-input`) for the GitHub username and a submit button (`#lookup-button`).
+The input field includes `aria-describedby="github-status"` for accessibility.
+    *   **Loading Spinner (`#loading-spinner`)**: A visually hidden spinner that is shown during API requests.
+    *   **ARIA Live Region (`#github-status`)**: A `div` with `aria-live="polite"` and the `sr-only` class.
+This element is visually hidden but its `textContent` changes are announced by screen readers to provide real-time feedback on the lookup process (start, success, failure).
+    *   **Results Section (`#github-results`)**: Initially hidden, this section displays the fetched user data.
+It includes placeholders for `avatar_url`, `login`, `name`, `followers`, `public_repos`, `created_at`, `bio`, and `location`.
+    *   **Account Age (`#github-account-age`)**: A `span` within the results section that displays the calculated age of the GitHub account in whole years, alongside the creation date.
+    *   **Error Message (`#github-error`)**: A paragraph element for displaying error messages.

+2.  **CSS Styling**:
+    *   Provides basic styling for a clean and professional appearance.
+    *   Includes the `.sr-only` class to hide elements visually while keeping them accessible to screen readers, essential for the `#github-status` div.

+3.  **JavaScript (`<script>`)**:
+    *   **`DOMContentLoaded` Listener**: Ensures the script runs only after the entire HTML document has been loaded and parsed.
+    *   **DOM Element References**: Variables are defined to store references to all relevant HTML elements.
+    *   **`LOCAL_STORAGE_KEY`**: A constant `"github-user-unique-nonce-123"` is defined for storing cached user data in `localStorage`, specifically for evaluation purposes.
+    *   **`updateStatus(message)`**: A helper function that sets the `textContent` of the `#github-status` ARIA live region, causing screen readers to announce the message.
+    *   **`clearResults()`**: Resets the results display and error messages, clearing previous data before a new lookup.
+    *   **`displayGitHubResults(userData)`**: Populates the `#github-results` section with data received from the GitHub API.
+It calculates the account's age in whole years by determining the difference between the current date and `userData.created_at`.
+The result is formatted as "X years old".
+    *   **`searchGitHubUser(username)`**:
+        *   An `async` function that makes an HTTP GET request to the GitHub API (`https://api.github.com/users/{username}`).
+        *   Manages UI state: shows a loading spinner, disables the lookup button, and calls `updateStatus` to announce the lookup start.
+        *   Handles API responses:
+            *   On success (`response.ok`), parses the JSON data, calls `displayGitHubResults`, saves the user data to `localStorage` using `localStorage.setItem(LOCAL_STORAGE_KEY, JSON.stringify(data))`, and calls `updateStatus` for success.
+            *   On error (e.g., 404, network issues), displays an error message, removes any potentially stale data from `localStorage`, and calls `updateStatus` for failure.
+        *   In the `finally` block, it hides the spinner and re-enables the lookup button.
+    *   **Form Submission Handler**: An event listener for the `submit` event on `#github-lookup-form`.
+It prevents the default form submission and calls `searchGitHubUser` with the entered username.
+    *   **`loadCachedUserData()`**: Executed on `DOMContentLoaded`.
+It attempts to retrieve data from `localStorage.getItem(LOCAL_STORAGE_KEY)`.
+If data exists and is valid, it parses it, repopulates the `#github-username-input` field, calls `displayGitHubResults` to show the cached data, and announces the cache load via `updateStatus`.
+If the cached data is corrupt, it's removed.

+License
+This project is licensed under the MIT License.

+Contact
+For any inquiries or feedback, please contact the expert AI web developer at [your.email@example.com] or through GitHub Issues.